NickyMeuleman/dotfiles/NOTES.md

 If you installed via apt, the `bat` binary might be named `batcat` Make `bat` available by symlinking `batcat` as `bat` into a spot that's in the PATH

+I installed this one from source because the version in `apt` is old.
+This meant I had to copy the manpage and completions file to their correct location manually.

+For some reason I can't find where the built files go when I do the `cargo install --locked bat` that's on the readme.

+So I cloned the repo and built the project manually.

+1. Clone repo and change directory into it
+2. Build for release with `cargo build --release`
+3. Change dir to `target/release`.
+4. Move the executable to a directory in `$PATH`
+    - In my case `mv bat $HOME/.local/bin`
+5. Change dir to the location of the built output files
+    - In my case `cd build/bat-c95ebc37c4f6628f/out/assets`
+4. Move completions to a directory in `$fpath`
+    - In my case `mv completions/bat.zsh $ZDIR/completions/_bat`
+5. Move man page to its dedicated directory
+    - `mv manual/bat.1 $HOME/.local/share/man/man1/bat.1`

 Configure theme
 https://github.com/catppuccin/bat